Stand Your Ground

-I don't know what it is called.
+A neighbor accused our children of stealing one of her kids’ portable video game consoles confronted my wife over the misunderstanding.
+I don't know what the console brand was.
 The woman confronted my wife on several occasions and my wife graciously explained that if one of our kids took the game we would surely fix the situation.

 My wife confronted the mother of this girl.
-My wife said that the woman was loud and abrasive towards her, using profanity at and around her and in front of her own kids.
+The woman was loud and abrasive, using profanity at and around her and in front of her own kids.

-She suggested that my wife address her kids and tell them to stop fighting!
-My wife responded to this by stating that her purpose in telling the neighbor woman was so she could tell her own kids to stop the behavior as to prevent misunderstanding.
+She suggested that my wife address her kids, the abrasive woman's kids, and tell them to stop fighting.
+My wife responded that her purpose in telling the neighbor woman about the slapping incident was so she could instruct her own kids to stop the behavior to prevent misunderstanding.

 What if the neighbor woman felt attacked when my wife approached her about the slapping incident?
 I could be a widower!

 All of this is because of a misunderstanding over a toy!

 All of this because of a misunderstanding over a neighborhood kid!

 There was a shooting because of a misunderstanding at a Taco Bell!

 Clarify the Law